jun-uen0/articles/articles/algorithms/dynamic_programming/dynamic_programming_en.md

     else: result = fib_memo(n - 1, memo) + fib_memo(n - 2, memo) # ④

     memo[n] = result                                             # ⑤
     return result
 ```

+Explanation:
-① First call, memo become the empty dictionary
+① On the first call, we create an empty dictionary.
-② This is one of keys of Memoized algorithm.
-When funciton tries to calculate the same index, it just returns the result already set.
-③ Base case of Fibonacci Number, we already know that F(1) and F(2) is 1.
-And Since we will call F(n - 1) and F(n - 2), we have to start calculation by 3, to avoid loop will be calculate negative values.
+② If we’ve already computed this `n`, just return it.
+③ Base case: F(1) and F(2) are both 1.
-④ This is just same as naive one.
+④ Same logic as the naive version, but with memoization.
-⑤ Store the result to memo[n], so that we don't have calculate the same value of n again.
+⑤ Store the result to avoid recalculating next time.

-Let's count up the memoized Fibonacci Number.
+Let’s count how many times this one runs:

 ```py
 cnt = 0